ryanrolds/screeps-bot-choreographer/README.md

 }
 ```

 > Token is gotten from the the account settings in the Screeps client.
-The private username and password for private servers > are set via the CLI tool.
+The private username and password for private servers are set via the private server CLI tool.

 ## Running